devonpmack/react-pokedex-workshop/README.md

 Once you've finished your hook, lets implement it in `Pokedex.js`.

-💻 Remove the old `getPokemonInfo` function, and the useState since we will now rely on `usePokemonAPI` to store our state.
+💻 Remove the old `getPokemonInfo` function and the useState since we will now rely on `usePokemonAPI` to store our state.

 Now we can use our new hook!
 ```js